 There were 17!

-Finally, only 5 were finished and 5 are waiting for finishing because I know I will finish them and put them...
-It must be said that this year has not been restful for me who works in the hospital field.
-I had the idea to calmly finish my different projects using my evenings... but well, for a good cause, the evenings were occupied by other activities.
+In the end, only 5 were finished and 5 are waiting for finishing because I know I will finish them and wear them...
+It must be said that this year has not been easy for me as I work in the hospital sector.
+I had planned to quietly finish my various projects using my evenings... but well, for a good cause, the evenings were taken up by other activities.

 For the 7 others not finished and not kept, I had decided that the projects would either be dismantled or thrown away.